OfficeDev/office-js-docs-pr/docs/powerpoint/insert-slides-into-presentation.md

 > [!NOTE]
 > The slides will be inserted in the same relative order in which they appear in the source presentation, regardless of the order in which they appear in the array.

 There is no practical way that users can discover the ID or creation ID of a slide in the source presentation.
-Also, because *a slide can be manually copied from one presentation to another*, your add-in shouldn't be designed in such a way that the user must have the source presentation open in addition to the target presentation (where the add-ins running) because this would make the slide insertion feature of the add-in pointless.
+Also, because *a slide can be manually copied from one presentation to another* any way, so you should usually avoid designing the add-in in such a way that the user must have the source presentation open in addition to the target presentation (where the add-in is running).
 For these reasons, you can really only use the `sourceSlideIds` property when either you know the source IDs at coding time or your add-in can retrieve them at runtime from some data source.
-Because users cannot be expected to memorize slide IDs, you also need a way to enable the user to select slides, perhaps by title or an image, and then correlate each title or image with the slide's ID.
+Because users cannot be expected to memorize slide IDs, you also need a way to enable the user to select slides, perhaps by title or by an image, and then correlate each title or image with the slide's ID.

 Accordingly, the `sourceSlideIds` property is primarily used in presentation template scenarios: There is a small number of known presentations which serve as pools of slides that can be inserted by using the add-in.
 In such a scenario, either you or the customer must create and maintain a data source that correlates a selection criterion (such as titles or images) with slide IDs.

 ## Delete slides

-You can delete a slide by getting a reference to the `Slide` object that represents the slide and call the [Slide.delete](/javascript/api/powerpoint/powerpoint.slide?view=powerpoint-js-preview#delete__) method.
+You can delete a slide by getting a reference to the [Slide](/javascript/api/powerpoint/powerpoint.slide) object that represents the slide and call the `Slide.delete` method.
 The following is an example in which the 4th slide (with zero-based index "3") is deleted.

 ```javascript
 async function deleteSlide() {